antagme/ldap_zabbix/README.md

 - Docker LDAP Replica
 - Docker Apache + Mysql + Zabbix

-Each _Docker Container_ have their own work.
-Also , when i was preparating my project , i decided to use a most secure auth than the simple one of _LDAP_ , so i decided  to implement _GSSAPI_ , the best one.
+**Note** _: Each Docker Container have their own work.
+Also , when i was preparating my project , i decided to use a most secure auth than the simple one of LDAP , so i decided  to implement GSSAPI , the best one for this environment , but u have another options.
+See ([Auth Types](http://www.openldap.org/doc/admin24/security.html#Authentication%20Methods)) for more information_

-### Used Technologies.
+### Summary of Used Technologies.

 * Openldap
   * Object Class used: